 July Garden Tips

-Tips & Tricks for Your Garden in July
+Some Helpful Tips for Gardening in July

 The secret to a long summer flower show is deadheading — removing dead blooms on annuals, perennials, and roses.
 Snipping dead blossoms encourages the plant to form more flower buds.
 Cut mums to 6” high in the first week of July.